-Meet Two Race Sleuths Trying to Keep Marathoners Honest
+Meet 2 Race Sleuths Trying to Keep Marathoners Honest

 In prior years, Murphy developed an algorithm to narrow down Boston Marathon finishers to those who ran 20 percent slower than their qualifying times.
 This flagged racers who may have given their bibs to faster runners so they could qualify for the prestigious race.
 He also created an algorithm to predict finishing times, which helped him root out racers who may have cut the course.

 "You look for big variances where you wouldn't expect them," Murphy says.
-Sometimes signs may point to cheating, but through analysis he concludes it's actually a problem with a race's timing equipment.
+Sometimes signs may point to cheating, but through analysis he has concluded it's actually a problem with a race's timing equipment.

 This year, he's been analyzing data from races that qualify runners for Boston in an effort to prevent cheaters from ever racing on April 17.
 So far he says he's identified more than a dozen runners who had registered who he suspects cheated in one of the marathon's qualifying races.
 (He estimates he's called out a total of 250 to 300 people for cheating during the two years he's been doing this.)